Clairvaux Abbey: Founding to dissolution

 According to legend, on 25 June 1115 the Cistercian monk Bernard was sent from Cîteaux Abbey with a group of twelve other monks to found a new monastery at Vallée d'Absinthe.
 Hughes I, Count of Troyes and a relative of Bernard, donated this valley to the Cistercians.
 The monastery was dedicated to the Virgin Mary on October 13, 1115, which became the feast day of Our Lady of Clairvaux.
 Bernard was installed as first abbot by William of Champeaux, Bishop of Châlons-sur-Marne.

 The abbey developed rapidly, eventually reaching its peak in numbers at 700 members belonging to Clairvaux alone, thus the largest Cistercian abbey in France.
 Many daughter monasteries followed.
 In 1118 Trois-Fontaines Abbey was founded from Clairvaux on land donated by Hugh de Vitry.
 Many nobles were buried there.
 Later, Clairvaux founded Foigny Abbey (1121), and Cherlieu Abbey was founded in 1131.
 During Bernard's lifetime over sixty monasteries were founded from Clairvaux all over Europe and reaching into Scandinavia.
 Many ("over a third of them") were pre-existing communities of monks, canons, or hermits who had decided to join the Cistercian movement.

-Construction of the abbey in its roughly current form (named Clairvaux II by historians) began in 1135, and the abbey church was dedicated in 1174.
+Construction of the abbey in its roughly current form (named Clairvaux II by historians, in the manner of Cluny I, II, and III) began in 1135, and the abbey church was dedicated in 1174.
 However, the only building surviving from this time is a large 12th-century lay brother's building, eventually converted into a barn.
-By the end of the middle ages, it had founded 530 abbeys across Europe.
+By the end of the Middle Ages, it had founded 530 abbeys across Europe.
 As the mother of so many, Clairvaux occupied a central place in the Cistercian world.